 How to become a pharmacist

 To become a pharmacist, you need a university degree in pharmacy.
 Curtin University, in Western Australia, has been teaching pharmacy since the 1960s.
-Curtin’s Bachelor of Pharmacy is an honours degree with an excellent reputation, and the course is accredited by the Australian Pharmacy Council.
-In fact, Curtin offers the only undergraduate program in Western Australia that is recognised for registration as a pharmacist.
+Curtin’s longstanding Pharmacy degree has enjoyed an excellent professional reputation with accreditation by the Australian Pharmacy Council.
+But as the profession continues to evolve, so does the way pharmacists are educated.
+Curtin recently refreshed Pharmacy pathways to prepare students for the expanding scope of pharmacy practice.1

 Kaitlyn Campbell explains that she chose to study Pharmacy at Curtin on the recommendation of a tutor at school… and her local pharmacist!